mezzio/mezzio/docs/book/v3/features/router/fast-route.md

 - `cache_file` (string) is an optional parameter that represents the path of the dispatch data cache file.
-It can be provided as an absolute file path or as a path relative to the zend-expressive working directory.
+It can be provided as an absolute file path or as a path relative to the mezzio working directory.

-  It defaults to `data/cache/fastroute.php.cache`, where `data/cache/` is the cache directory defined within the zend-expressive skeleton application.
+  It defaults to `data/cache/fastroute.php.cache`, where `data/cache/` is the cache directory defined within the mezzio skeleton application.
 An explicit absolute file path is recommended since the php `include` construct will skip searching the `include_path` and the current directory.

   If you choose a custom path, make sure that the directory exists and is writable by the owner of the PHP process.
-As with any other zend-expressive cached configuration, you will need to purge this file in order to enable any newly added route when FastRoute caching is enabled.
+As with any other mezzio cached configuration, you will need to purge this file in order to enable any newly added route when FastRoute caching is enabled.